Does Lufthansa offer any special service for children traveling alone?

 What are the age restrictions on Lufthansa flights for children traveling alone?

 Children under 5 years of age will not be accepted unless they are escorted by an adult.
-The adult must be at least 18 years old, except brothers or sisters, who must be at least 16 years old to accompany a child under 5 years of age.
+The adult must be at least 18 years old to accompany a child under 5 years of age.

 Children between 5 and 11 years may only fly unaccompanied if they are using the Lufthansa supervision service.
 Children between 5 and 11 years do not have to be handled as Unaccompanied Minors if accompanied by a passenger at least 12 years of age.